-This DIY natural gelatin hair gel recipe is super easy, frugal and really works!
+This DIY natural gelatin hair gel recipe is super easy, frugal, and really works!
 It only uses two ingredients, with an optional third one.
 It’s also non-toxic and natural!

 I have written a lot about my hair on the blog.
 Going no-poo in 2010 was the catalyst to leading a natural lifestyle for me and why I started this blog!
 (I no longer use baking soda and ACV to wash and condition my hair, though.
 Now I use the Curly Girl Method.)

 Until now, I have YET to find a hair gel that works with my thick, coarse, dry curls.
-I’ve been using Tigi Catwalk’s Curlz Rock hair cream (NOT curly girl friendly – it contains a lot of silicones) and have always loved it, but lately I started noticing how whenever I used it on my hair, my hands would break out in eczema and start to itch.
+I’ve been using Tigi Catwalk’s Curlz Rock hair cream (NOT curly girl friendly – it contains a lot of silicones) and have always loved it, but lately, I started noticing how whenever I used it on my hair, my hands would break out in eczema and start to itch.
 It gets a toxicity rating of 5 out of 10 on the EWG’s Skin Deep database, with the worst ingredient being the fragrance.
 Not a terrible rating, but it’s the pièce de resistance in my beauty regime as I’ve switched over to all-natural things in everything else!

 Yet I’ve tried so many different natural concoctions like flax seed hair gel (it gunked up on my hair after a week or so and was as hard to get out as glue!), shea butter, coconut oil, a combo of those two, aloe vera, glycerine… you name it, I’ve probably tried it!
 I’ve pretty much given up on finding one that would work.
 Until I saw on DIY Natural that they use hair gel made with just gelatin and water.
 Awesome.
 Just two simple little ingredients.
-I’ve been drinking grassfed gelatin in my detox tea on a daily basis and have watched my nails grow and get strong, so I love gelatin.
+I’ve been drinking grass-fed gelatin in my detox tea on a daily basis and have watched my nails grow and get strong, so I love gelatin.

-What I Love this Natural Hair Gel
+What I Love This Natural Hair Gel

 - It’s super duper cheap.
 Literally, pennies per batch.
 There are 96 teaspoons in this bottle of gelatin, and we’re only using 1/2 tsp. per batch.
 That’s 10 cents per batch!
-You can make it even cheaper by using the gelatin packets from the grocery store.
+You can make it even cheaper by using gelatin packets from the grocery store.

 - It smells wonderful!
 I use essential oils in my recipe (they are optional, though), so I get whiffs of the scent all day long and it’s so nice!
 I use are lavender and peppermint or cedarwood, lavender and rosemary.